WHAT IS A TUE?

 The FEI's Anti-Doping Rules for Human Athletes (ADRHA) require that all International-level Athletes* who need to take medication/treatment which is on WADA’s Prohibited List must submit a Therapeutic Use Exemption (TUE) application to the FEI as follows:

 * International-level Athletes are defined as (a) FEI registered athletes and (b) athletes taking part in an International Event as defined in the ADRHA.

-Athletes selected for doping control are required to systematically declare the use of all prescribed and over-the-counter medications as well as supplements taken in the last 7 days on the doping control form.
+Athletes selected for doping control must systematically declare on the doping control form the use of all prescribed and over-the-counter medications as well as supplements taken in the last 7 days.

-FEI athletes are advised to treat the matter of TUEs seriously and in all instances seek expert advice.
-Using a prohibited substance or prohibited method on WADA's Prohibited List before or without TUE approval will most likely result in an Anti-Doping Rule Violation (ADRV) in the event of an anti-doping test.
-It is also important that athletes do not assume that each medical professional who prescribes medication has a full understanding of anti-doping-related matters in their sport.
-Athletes must ensure by every means that the prescribed medication does not contain substances /methods included in the current Prohibited List.
-Athletes are ultimately responsible for what enters their bodies.
+Using a prohibited substance or method on WADA's Prohibited List before or without TUE approval will most likely result in an Anti-Doping Rule Violation (ADRV) in the event of an anti-doping test.
+It is therefore important that athletes check very carefully whether any treatment they are prescribed involves prohibited substances or methods.
+Athlete should also not assume that all medical professionals who prescribe medication have a full understanding of anti-doping-related matters in their sport.
+Athletes are advised to treat the matter of TUEs seriously and in all instances seek expert advice.

 |Therapeutic Use Exemptions Library|